karptonite/geekcache/README.md

 Installation
 ------------

-GeekCache will be installable via Composer when it is released.
+GeekCache can be installed via composer.

+    {
+        "require": {
+            "geekcache/geekcache": "0.1.*@beta"
+        }
+    }

-This package has one package dependency: it requires a dependency injection container, and will work with **either** Pimple 1.1, or Laravel's container, which can be installed separately from the laravel framework by adding `"illuminate/container": "4.1.*"` to your composer.json file.
+This package has one package dependency: the service providers require a dependency injection container, and will work with **either** Pimple 1.1, or Laravel's container, which can be installed separately from the laravel framework by adding `"illuminate/container": "4.1.*"` to your composer.json file.

 GeekCache also requires a key/value storage system for the back end.
 Currently, GeekCache is implemented for only one system: Memcached, using either the Memcache or Memcached PECL extension.
+One of those extensions is required.

 Usage
 -----